 Periodicity examines the trends in chemical and physcial properties across and down the periodic table of elements.
 The trends are 'periodic', in that they repeat themselves.
 The periodic table of elements is arranged in order of proton number, and in accordance with our model of the electronic structure of atoms.

 This is a relatively short section of the course.
-Coloured compounds arise in d-block elements due to the splitting in energy of the d-sub-levels when ligands surround the central metal ion.
+Coloured compounds arise in d-block elements due to the splitting in energy of the d sub-levels when ligands surround the central metal ion.
 Understanding that idea is the key to this topic.

-This section explains the classification of elements in the periodic table.
+This section introduces the classification of elements in the periodic table.
 The section has a small amount of content, but some key principles.
-The arrangement of an element in the periodic table helps to predict its electron configuration.
-Practise with the questions to confirm your understanding.
+The arrangement of an element in the periodic table allows us to predict its electron configuration (section 2